 Community Outreach Partnerships

-In an attempt to reach as many people as possible, the library partnered with over fifty organizations including: summer schools, low-income housing, YMCAs, social service agencies, food pantries, immigrant settlement agencies, shelters for families experiencing homelessness or domestic violence, farmers markets, and more.
+In an attempt to reach as many people as possible, the library partnered with more than fifty organizations including: summer schools, low-income housing, YMCAs, social service agencies, food pantries, immigrant settlement agencies, shelters for families experiencing homelessness or domestic violence, farmers markets, and more.
 These partnerships resulted in book fairs and giveaways, scavenger hunts, STEM workshops with HCL Teen Tech Squads, and the distribution of activity kits filled with everything from comic-making materials to back-to-school supplies.

 More than 100 people reached through 113 online summer programs

-This year, HCL also offered 113 summer programs online to continue widening the program’s reach while prioritizing safety.
+In 2020, HCL also offered 113 summer programs online to continue widening the program’s reach while prioritizing safety.
 More than 1,000 young people participated in virtual versions of some of the most popular activities from previous summers, including book clubs, anime and fandom trivia, multi-player online gaming, theater camp, escape rooms, and yoga classes.

 Pop-Up Parks Partnership with Minneapolis Parks and Recreation

-HCL’s “All Are Welcome” mobile library van proved a crucial resource for allowing the library to connect in-person with our patrons during the pandemic, especially when branches were closed completely.
+HCL’s “All Are Welcome” mobile library van proved a crucial resource for allowing the library to connect in-person with patrons during the pandemic, especially when library buildings were closed completely.
 Through a partnership with Minneapolis Park and Recreation, the library offered pop-up libraries five days a week for seven weeks, serving 581 people.
 In addition to book giveaways, and library resources, the pop-ups offered unique ways for children to actively engage and learn from a safe distance.
 For parents without internet access, the pop-ups offered a chance to learn more about library services, connect to vital resources, and speak with library staff in person.
-You can read more about the library’s van’s work this summer in our special feature!
+You can read more about the library’s van’s work last summer in our special feature!